 I-130 Interview Notice

-Finally, you will receive notice of the decision made on your I-130 application.
-If your application was approved, you relative may apply for adjustment of status, or an immigrant visa (if they live out of the country).
+Finally, you will receive another I-797C notice with the decision made on your I-130 application.
+If your application was approved, your relative may apply for a Green Card or, if they live outside the U.S., an immigrant visa.

 If USCIS denies your petition, this is not necessarily the end of the process.
 You can continue working to establish the validity of your relationship by:

 - Appealing the decision: The USCIS may deny a petition on behalf of a spouse if they believe your marriage is fraudulent.
 This would block your spouse from getting a family-based green card in the future.
 In this circumstance, you should contest the decision with the Board of Immigration Appeals to remove the accusation from the record.

 - Filing a new petition: If the denial is based on a lack of evidence, you have the option to start the process again, provided you can offer further proof of your relationship.

 The time it takes for USCIS to process an I-130 petition varies substantially from one case to the next.
 Current processing times range from approximately three months to more than 11 years due to variations including:

 - The current USCIS caseload: The time frame for your decision will be longer if there are many applications ahead of yours at the field office where you apply.